bakubay/systematically-improving-rag/docs/workshops/chapter4-1.md

 These objectives build directly on the feedback collection techniques from Chapter 3 and prepare you for the strategic roadmapping decisions in Chapter 4.2.

+## Quick Start: Find Your Top 3 Problems in 2 Hours

+**Hour 1: Cluster Your Queries**
+- Export last 1,000 queries
+- Use embeddings + K-means (k=10-15)
+- Label each cluster with dominant theme

+**Hour 2: Create 2x2 Matrix**
+- X-axis: Query volume (% of total)
+- Y-axis: Satisfaction (thumbs up %)
+- Plot your clusters
+- **Danger Zone = High volume + Low satisfaction**

+**Result:** You now know your top 3 problems worth fixing

+**Example Output:**
+- Cluster 5: "Pricing questions" - 22% volume, 45% satisfaction ⚠️ FIX THIS
+- Cluster 3: "Account setup" - 18% volume, 38% satisfaction ⚠️ FIX THIS
+- Cluster 8: "API docs" - 8% volume, 31% satisfaction ⚠️ MAYBE FIX

+**Ready to dive deeper?** [Skip to 2x2 Matrix →](#the-2x2-prioritization-matrix-volume-vs-satisfaction)

+## Building on Chapters 1-3

+You've collected the data.
+Now we need TWO complementary views to understand your users:

+**What You've Built:**
+- ✅ Evaluation framework with metrics (Chapter 1)
+- ✅ Fine-tuning and few-shot infrastructure (Chapter 2)
+- ✅ Feedback collection generating real user data (Chapter 3)

+**The Two Lenses We'll Add in Chapter 4:**

+1. **Query Clustering (Chapter 4.1 - this chapter)**
+   - Strategic view: What topics do users care about?
+   - Where are the opportunities?
+   - Which capabilities are missing?

+2. **Individual Query Analysis (Chapter 4.2)**
+   - Tactical view: What specifically failed?
+   - Why did it fail?
+   - How do we fix this type?

+Think of clustering as the **strategic view** (where to invest) and individual analysis as the **tactical view** (how to improve).

 ## Introduction

 Remember that feedback collection from Chapter 3?
 You've got all this data - thousands of queries, ratings, signals.
 Your manager asks "What should we improve next?" and suddenly you realize you have no idea.

 I've been there.
 We had tons of data but no systematic way to find patterns.
-Remember that $100M company with 30 evals from Chapter 1?
 This is what happens next - you collect the feedback, but then you need to make sense of it.

-**Where We've Been:**
-- **Chapter 1**: Built evaluation framework (your baseline)
-- **Chapter 2**: Turned evals into training data (the flywheel)
-- **Chapter 3**: Collected real user feedback (the fuel)

-**Now What?** Topic modeling and clustering.
-Instead of reading feedback one by one, you group similar queries and find the real problems worth fixing.

 Here's the thing: not all improvements matter equally.
 Some query types affect 80% of your users.
 Others might be rare but critical for your biggest customers.
 You need to know the difference.